vegaluisjose/cse548-18sp-hw/hw0/README.md

 ## Simulation output

 There are two ways of debugging hardware designs: using standard output or waveforms.
-This simulation do both.
+This homework is configured to generate both.

 * Standard output is done by the following [printf](https://github.com/vegaluisjose/cse548-hw/blob/master/hw0/src/main.cc#L50)
 * The waveform file (vcd) is created after running `make` and it is located at `./out/adder.vcd`